West Chester, Pennsylvania: Navigating Aviation Hubs for Chester County

 Smith Air Airport - 25Nc

-What is the primary commercial airport serving Raleigh?
+What is the closest major commercial airport to West Chester, Pennsylvania?